-Nonetheless, Orozco uses a more primitivist style to show the less innocent side of Native American culture in certain panels of The Epic of American Civilization, particularly in one titled “Ancient Human Sacrifice.”
+On the other hand, Orozco uses a more “primitive” style to show the less innocent side of Native American culture.
+We see this in certain panels from The Epic of American Civilization, especially in one titled Ancient Human Sacrifice.

-In 1492, Christopher Columbus completed his first voyage to the Caribbean, beginning the age of Spanish colonization in the Americas.
-Shortly after, in 1519, Hernan Cortés became the first European to reach the mainland, famously sinking his ships upon arriving on the coast of the Yucatan Peninsula to make clear to his crew that there would be no turning back.
+In 1492, Christopher Columbus completed his first voyage to the Caribbean.
+Thus began the age of Spanish colonization in the Americas.
+Shortly afterwards, in 1519, Hernan Cortés became the first European to reach the mainland.
+Famously, upon arriving on the coast of the Yucatan Peninsula, he ordered his men to sink the ships.
+He did this to make clear to his crew that there would be no turning back.